 Chemically, D8 is very similar to Delta-9 THC: both substances have the same molecular makeup, but the chemical bonds that hold the atoms together are arranged differently.
 Both D8 and Delta-9 THC communicate with the body primarily via the endocannabinoid system’s CB1 receptors in the brain, which are responsible for sleep, pain and mood.
 D8 can also connect with the CB2 receptor, which communicates with the immune system.
 That tiny change in structure means that D8 and Delta-9 THC will affect the user in a different way.

 The testimonies from people who have used D8 suggest that the psychoactive qualities of D8 are about 2/3 as potent as Delta-9 THC.
-This decrease in potency makes users feel much more clear headed and less likely to experience a loss of focus or productivity.
-Many users who have used both products reported that D8 leaves them feeling far less impaired, more engaged, and without any of the fogginess or anxiety that can be associated with Delta-9 THC.
+This decrease in potency makes many users feel much more clear headed and less likely to experience a loss of focus or productivity while being free from many of the reported negative effects associated with Delta-9 THC.

 Legally, the difference between Delta-8 THC and Delta-9 THC is huge.
 Delta-9 THC remains a controlled substance under Federal law however, there are currently no Federal restrictions against D8.
 The 2018 Farm Bill authorized the production of hemp and removed hemp from the DEA’s schedule of Controlled Substances.
 The Farm Bill defined “hemp” as: